A rat terrier and decker rat terriers are often thought of as synonyms.

 But the Decker Terrier is here with us due to breeding between Rat Terriers and Fox Terriers.

 - A Decker Rat Terrier should weigh no more than 40 pounds, while the maximum average weight for a Rat Terrier should be 18 Pounds.

-- Whether male or female, a Decker Rat Terrier should be at least 16 or 17 inches in height.
-The average height for a Rat Terrier is almost 15 inches.
+- A Decker Rat Terrier should be at least 16 or 17 inches in height, male or female, while the average height for a Rat Terrier is almost 15 inches.

-As we move to the end of Decker Rat Terrier vs. Rat terrier, we know for one thing that both are excellent as pets.
-Intelligent, cute, trainable, and athletic!
+As we move to the end of this blog post, we know both are excellent pets: intelligent, cute, trainable, and athletic!

 Zoey is a long-time pet owner and animal rights advocate, a vital part of Purrfect n’ Pawesome.
 She shares her unique experiences and learnings with her readers to enhance their understanding of pet behavior and nutrition.
 Along with being an active pet writer, she volunteers at multiple animal shelters, rescue centres with some bespokenly awesome pets.